-So you’re making the pilgrimage to Alexandra Road… Want to make the most out of your trip?
-We’re spilling the deets on award-winning hawker food, budget shopping and some hidden gems in the neighbourhood!
+So you’re making the pilgrimage to Alexandra Road… We’re spilling the deets on award-winning hawker food, budget shopping and some hidden gems in the neighbourhood!

 Queenstown holds bragging rights to a string of firsts for Singapore – the first sports complex, satellite town, and HDB apartments to name a few.
 Nuggets of culture aside, this unpretentious neighbourhood is also sprawling with hidden gems.
 From Michelin Bib Gourmand eateries and cool cafes to old school classics, factory outlet shopping to a swanky new hotel with a rooftop bar, here’s all you need to know about Queenstown.

 Guide to Queenstown: Eat & Drink

 Sick of Ikea meatballs and cafe grub?
 Indulge in the ABCs of hawker fare at this unassuming but highly recommended place.
 Almost all dishes are good enough to devour but if you live by reviews, try a plate of Yi Sheng’s Hokkien mee with chilli that could make you sweat, a huge portion of chicken chop at Wow Wow West, and the Michelin Bib Gourmand-listed Traditional Chinese Soup.

 ABC Brickworks, 6 Jalan Bukit Merah, Singapore 150006